 The heart is able to achieve this autonomy based on its histological make-up.
 The organ is comprised of specialized conductive tissue that can generate an action potential independent of the nervous system.
-Additionally, the cardiac muscle cells are better equipped to conduct the electrical impulse to have equal distribution of the stimuli.
 This article will look at the early embryology of the heart (not including cardiac origami), review the basic gross anatomy, and discuss the cellular architecture and histological arrangement of the organ.
 Clinically relevant points will also be discussed.

-> The heart is a muscular, four-chambered system that is responsible for pumping blood through the vascular network.
+The heart is a muscular, four-chambered system that is responsible for pumping blood through the vascular network.
 The organ is located within the thoracic cavity in a region known as the mediastinum.
 It is bordered bilaterally by the lungs, anteriorly by the sternum and posteriorly by the oesophagus and thoracic vertebra.

 The heart is composed of left and right atria and ventricles.
 The atria are superior to (and less muscular than) the ventricles.
 The right and left atria are receptacles for blood coming from the body and lungs, respectively.
 On the other hand, the right and left ventricles eject blood from the heart to the lungs and body, respectively.
 As a result of this arrangement, the right side of the heart contains oxygen poor blood, while the left side contains oxygen rich blood.
 Under normal conditions, blood from the left and right sides of the heart does not mix.
 This separation is achieved by the interatrial and interventricular septum (both of which are continuous with each other) that runs roughly along the midline of the heart.

 There are two sets of valves located in the heart:

 - The atrioventricular valves regulate one way passage of blood from the atria to the ventricles.
 The mitral valve is located on the left side of the heart, while the tricuspid valve is found on the right side.